bbc/nmos-web-router/README.md

 # NMOS Web Router

+WARNING -- THIS SOFTWARE IS NO LONGER MAINTAINED AND SHOULD BE CONSIDERED INSECURE

+See

 A web based application for connecting multicast RTP Senders and Receivers using AMWA NMOS IS-04 and IS-05.
 This is a basic tool, intended to provide a reference example for implementors and to aid with testing.